code-dot-org/code-dot-org/TESTING.md

 `bundle exec rake test:ui feature=dashboard/test/ui/features/sometest.feature`

+#### Running eyes tests from Drone CI

+If you'd like our CI to run all eyes tests on your PR using Saucelabs, include the string "[test eyes]" in your commit message.

 ### Shared and Lib Tests
 Tests in the `shared/` and `lib/` directories need to be run slightly differently since they are outside of our Rails environment.